alekseinagamoto/sparkify/README.md

 - time
 - artist

-### ETL Pipeline
+### ETL Pipeline Design

-The ETL pipline has 5 essential components.
+The ETL pipline comprises the following components.

-1. ETL of song data into songs from song_data.
+- ETL of song data into songs from song_data.
-2. ETL of artist_data into artist from song_data.
+- ETL of artist_data into artist from song_data.
-3. ETL of time_data from logs
+- ETL of time_data from logs
-4. ETL of user_data from logs
+- ETL of user_data from logs
-5. ETL of songplay_data from logs (and referencing to the other tables)
+- ETL of songplay_data from logs (and referencing to the other tables)

 ## Getting Started

-## Tech Stack
+### Tech Stack

 - Docker
 - Jupyter Notebook